Real-Dev-Squad/website-api-contracts/tasks/README.md

   - Optional: `size=[integer]` (`size` is the number of tasks requested per page.
 Range of value is 1-100.
 Default value is 5)
   - Optional: `next=[string]` (`next` is id of the document to get next page of results from that document)
   - Optional: `prev=[string]` (`prev` is id of the document to get prev page of results from that document)
+  - Optional: `orphaned=[boolean]` ( if orphaned is set to true with dev feature flag as true, it will return all the pending tasks which have assigned to users who have departed the discord server. )
 - **Body**
   None
 - **Headers**